LumoSQL/not-forking/doc/not-forking.md

 Not-forking is the grease that helps projects cooperate when creating bugs in the same codebase, rather than creating mutually incompatible sets of bugs.

+<a name="forking-regarded-as-bad"></a>
 # Forking Regarded as Bad

-Forking is often a social rather than a technical issue, and is part of different development philosophies.
+Forking is often a social rather than a technical issue.
 The not-forking tool assists in keeping friction low and helping developers only fork when they absolutely need to.
-Not-forking helps avoid projects carrying a fork of external code they need, even if the upstream code/library is not maintained in a way that is compatible with the prioject.
-Not-forking also pushes back against Git/Github's "Fork by default".
+Not-forking helps avoid projects carrying a fork of external code they need, even if the upstream code/library is not maintained in a way that is compatible with the project.
+Not-forking also pushes back against Git/Github's "Fork by default" development philosophy.

 In 2021 the most commonly used public source code repositories are based on the [git SCM](https://git-scm.org), especially Github and Gitlab.
 Github puts a